apache/arrow/java/ffi/README.md

 To use ninja, pass `-GNinja` when calling cmake and then use the `ninja` command instead of `make`.

 ## Building and running tests

+To build Apache Arrow (Java) with this module enabled run the following from the project root directory:

 ```
 cd java